ChrisWhealy/wasm_sha256/docs/020-wasi-prerequisites.md

 # Step 2: WASI Prerequisites

-When starting a WebAssembly module instance using WASI, that module must fulfil two prerequisites.
+When WASI is used to start a WebAssembly module, its is required that the module fulfil these two prerequisites.
+The WebAssembly module ***must***:

-1. WASI requires the WebAssembly module to export a block of memory called `memory`.
+1. Export a block of memory called `memory`.

    In our particular case, we use the following WAT statement:

    ```wat